How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Odorous house ants often nest inside wall voids, wall cracks, or holes.
 The most effective way to get rid of them in walls is to use insecticide dust or ant baits, or a combination of the two.
 Apply the dust inside the wall cracks to kill most of the ants instantly.

 If you suspect there is a nearby colony, use ant baits near the ant trails and entry points.
 Ants will take the bait back to their nest, killing the entire colony.
-You can also use sprays to treat the infested wall voids, following the manufacturer’s guidelines and read the labels carefully for best results.
+You can also use sprays to treat the infested wall voids, following the manufacturer’s guidelines and read the labels carefully for the best results.

 How to Get Rid of Odorous House Ants Naturally: Instructions